 Remember being a little kid and practicing gymnastics?
 In retrospect, it seemed like most of us could do cartwheels, handstands, and even splits.
 Unfortunately, with age comes a steady decline in flexibility, and those limber days are long gone for most people.
 What many of us tend to forget is that flexibility is, well, flexible.
 We may have less of it than we used to—and chances are, you're a good bit less flexible than you were in childhood—but we can also work on improving it, often leading to shocking results.

+According to fitness trainer Traci Copeland, improving flexibility is important as it can enhance your range of motion and allow you to get deeper into certain fitness moves like sumo squats.
 If you've wanted to return your flexibility to the days of yore, you're in luck.
 It's possible to become more flexible again, especially if you focus on stretching enough.
-We asked trainers Hailey Andrew and Jessa Olson to help us round up a full dozen workout moves, from stretches to rotations to lunges, to help you increase your flexibility.
+Ahead, we asked trainers Hailey Andrew and Jessa Olson to help us round up a full dozen workout moves, from stretches to rotations to lunges, to help you increase your flexibility.

 Meet the Expert